 Nonresidents (out-of-state and international students):

 Those who do not meet the California resident requirements as stated above.

-All questions concerning residence requirements and status should be directed to the Admissions & Records Office at (925) 473-7500.
+All questions concerning residence requirements and status should be directed to the Admissions & Records Office at (925) 473-7500 and www.losmedanos.edu/admissions/.